prettier/eslint-config-prettier/README.md

 Turns off all rules that are unnecessary or might conflict with [Prettier].

-This let’s you use you favorite shareable config without letting its stylistic choices get in the way when using Prettier.
+This lets you use you favorite shareable config without letting its stylistic choices get in the way when using Prettier.

 Intended to be used together with [eslint-plugin-prettier].